is the governing body of the Society, and consists of the following trustees:

 Current list of Executive Committee officers and trustees.

-The Council of the Society has a supervisory and advisory role.
-It meets at least once a year and consists of: President, President-Elect or Immediate Past President, Treasurer, Secretaries and thirty elected Councillors (of whom at least five are appointed to the Executive Committee).
+has a supervisory and advisory role.
+It meets at least once a year and consists of: President, President-Elect and Immediate Past President (co-opted), Treasurer, Secretaries and thirty elected Councillors (of whom at least five are appointed to the Executive Committee).

-The Council makes policy subject to the AGM and its members may assist the Executive with the development and business of the Society through working groups, currently on Strategy; Journals; Academic Affairs; Press & Media; Education, Training & Schools and Links with other Professional Bodies.
-Current list of Council members.
+The Council makes policy subject to the AGM and its members may assist the Executive with the development and business of the Society through working groups, currently focusing on Strategy; Journals; Academic Affairs; Press & Media; Education, Training & Schools and Outreach (Links with other Professional Bodies).

 The Annual General Meeting usually takes place during the RES Annual Conference.
 All members of the Society are invited to attend and notice of business is mailed to them in advance of the meeting.
 An annual report is presented by the Secretary-General and the audited Annual Accounts are provided.
 The formal election of the new members of Council and, where appropriate, the President takes place.